PlumpMath/DesignPatterns-222/Factory/Defination.md

     }

 #### Position Factory
-The PositionFactory class is our factory class which is static and looks for a condition and returns the concreate object.
+The PositionFactory class is our factory class which is static and looks for a condition and returns the concrete object.

     public static class PositionFactory
     {